If you work for a tech startup, you may have non-qualified stock options (NSOs).

 So, in our example, this is what the taxes do depending on when you exercise:

-If you work for a constantly growing startup, then the longer you wait to exercise your NSOs, the less net profit you’ll end up with and the more cash you’ll need to do it.
+If you work for a constantly growing startup, then the longer you wait to exercise your NSOs, the less net gain you’ll end up with and the more cash you’ll need to do it.

 The 409A valuation (a.k.a. fair market value) is an appraisal of the value of a company share for tax purposes.
 Your employer is required to have it re-assessed by a third party at least once a year – or when something impactful happens, like a new funding round.